Cash Flow Problems:

 - Negotiate payments to suppliers.
 Consider a company voluntary arrangement (CVA) or ask for a discount in return for a long term purchasing commitment.
 Consider a time to pay plan if you owe the HMRC.

 - Reduce the credit period to customers.
 Maybe offer a prompt payment discount.
 Chase outstanding payments or even ask for early payment.
 Make immediate payment easier by accepting credit cards.
+The power of credit control.

 - Reduce or delay expansion plans.
 Conserves cash short term.